aunum/arc/README.md

 # Run a local model on Kubernetes, hot reloading code changes
 model = ConvMultiClassImageClassifier.develop()

-# Run a local job on kubernetes, which will provid our training data and eval
+# Run a local job on Kubernetes, which will provide our training data and eval
 job = ClassifyDigitsJob.develop()

 # Sample one X and Y from the job